zipvilization/Zipvilization/index.md

 **a blockchain and a Smart Contract.**

-SOLUM exists on [Base](https://www.base.org/), an Ethereum Layer 2 network.
+SOLUM is designed for [Base](https://www.base.org/), an Ethereum Layer 2 network.

 The [SOLUM Smart Contract](/smart-contract/) defines the initial supply and the fundamental rules governing transfers, fees, limits, burns, reflections, liquidity and other token mechanics.

+The contract code is complete.

+The official SOLUM contract has not yet been deployed.

-Once deployed, those rules operate on-chain.
+Once Genesis occurs and the official system is live, those rules can operate on-chain.

 That matters because Zipvilization is not supposed to depend on someone manually writing its history.